ogartaganis/blockchain-developer-bootcamp-final-project/README.md

 - one for validating it.

 #### Registering
-As soon as one has their vaccination QR code, they will enter it in the system, along with their first and last name.
+As soon as one has their vaccination QR code, they will enter it in the Blockchain, along with their first and last name.

 #### Confirming
 Similar to the app in Fig.1, the reverse process is going to be used to verify the validity of the QR code, in accordance with the ID that the person is going to be holding.

 <img src="https://user-images.githubusercontent.com/5063813/135172098-a38dd1cc-3f02-4da2-b71f-c07255b2da70.png" width=500/>
-_Fig.1: A sample, inspiration tool found via https://ethereum-101.netlify.app_
+_Fig.1: The sample tool found via https://ethereum-101.netlify.app, from which the inspiration came_